francisdavey/physics/planning/leibniz.md

 -- This "nonzero chunk" of the surface behaves exactly like a 2D scaling group—you can multiply \(v\) and \(t\) by any non-zero scale factor and cleanly glide across the surface.
 This is your algebraic torus.
 -- What happens if a variable is zero?
 If \(t = 0\), then \(d = 0\), and \(v\) can be absolutely anything.
 This forms a boundary line on the edge of your surface.
 -  The entire surface (the Toric Variety) is made of that smooth, non-zero scaling region (the dense open torus) plus the sharp boundary lines where things hit zero.

--  Toric variety lives in the configuration space (the things you can measure).
 -  Digression: how to make a toric variety from fans.
 A fan is a collection of cones drawn on a lattice.

 ### torsors